binerogroup/documentation/service-catalog/postgres.rst

 ========
 Postgres
 ========

 `PostgreSQL <https://www.postgresql.org>`__ is a very popular OpenSource relational database.

-Binero.Cloud enables you to provision PostgreSQL as a standalone installation or with replication.
+Binero cloud enables you to provision PostgreSQL as a standalone installation or with replication.
 If you select with replication, a slave instance will be setup that will copy all writes.
 This server can be used for database reads (to alleviate load on the master server) and in the event of a failure of the master server, can be used as a new master server.

 - Give your service a name and optionally a description.
 - Select your :doc:`SSH-key </compute/ssh-keys>`.